CARA-ch/ch-emed-epr/input/pagecontent/guidance_treatment.md

 `form`: the galenic form SHOULD be specified.

-`batch.lotNumber`: the lot number MAY be specified by dispensers, if a single package has been dispensed.
+`batch.lotNumber`: the lot number MAY be specified by dispensers, if a single lot number (of one or more packages) has been dispensed.
 It MAY be specified in MedicationStatements or MedicationRequests if a specific lot is to be used (e.g. in controlled trials).

-`batch.expirationDate`: the expiration date MAY be specified by dispensers, if a single package has been dispensed.
+`batch.expirationDate`: the expiration date MAY be specified by dispensers, if a single expiration date (of one or more packages) has been dispensed.